 Create separate pieces of content for each of your personas.
-Try out different formats, from industry-specific whitepapers to downloadable webinars.
-Create landing pages for each piece of content that require visitors to fill out a contact form before receiving access.
+Try out different formats, from industry specific whitepapers to downloadable webinars.
+Create landing pages for each piece of content that requires visitors to fill out a contact form before receiving access.
 Each new contact that’s created can now be enrolled in a workflow based on that first piece of gated content.

 Track your open rates and conversion points to learn which workflows are the most effective and don’t be afraid to experiment with messaging.